 If you have some GIS savvy you can make your own txt files using the same syntax, put your txt files online and display whatever GIS data you want to see on a GISsurfer map.
-To read more about the txtfile parameter and other parameters that can be included in a GISsurfer link, open the GISsurfer homepage and click Menu ==> Help.
-Then near the top of the page, click the link for the PDF file that lists all the parameters you can use in a GISsurfer map link.
+To read more about the data parameter and other parameters that can be included in a GISsurfer link, open the GISsurfer Help page.
+Near the top of that page is a link for the PDF file that lists all the parameters you can use in a GISsurfer map link.

-GISsurfer 'inline' tip
+GISsurfer 'data' parameter tip